timescale/docs/mst/saml-okta-mst.md

 product: mst
 ---

-# Set up SAML (Security Assertion Markup Language) authentication with Okta
+# Set up authentication with Okta

-SAML is a standard for exchanging authentication and authorization data between an identity provider and a service provider.
+Security Assertion Markup Language (SAML) is a standard for exchanging authentication and authorization data between an identity provider and a service provider.
 You can operate it with MST so that you and your collaborators can use your company's favorite authentication service.

 ## Before you begin